276linesofCode/blog-posts/tessel-blog1.md

 It is about helping newcomers to the world of programming further expand their knowledge and skills, by contributing to a worthwhile Open Source project.
 The focus is not on producing highly sophisticated code, but rather participants learning transferable skills from their project work.
 Apart from inducing coding skills in real world projects, the RGSoC inculcates community building, by introducing its scholars to the mentors who are in control of the actual projects.

+This year, 20 teams were selected among which, 16 are Sponsored teams (We are one of them :smile:) and 4 are Volunteer teams.

 You may have a look at their [website](https://railsgirlssummerofcode.org/).

 ## What are we here for?